Skip to content

 dataArray array

-Data array containing radii, central pressure and mass.
+Data array containing radii, central pressure and mass (includes tidal deformability k_2 if set to true).

 Source code in src/slmemulator/SLM.py